ulisesbocchio/titles-reference/README.md

 ```

 ### PUT /titles/{id}
-Updates a Title by ID
+Updates a Title by ID.

 Body Sample: